Contact Us

 This could lead to respiratory problems, allergies, and infections.
 The good news is that you can prevent issues brought on by poor air quality by treating the problem at its source.

 Here we outline some signs that your indoor air quality is less than ideal.
-These indications can help you prevent any health issues from arising and guide you towards help if further action is warranted.
+These indications can help you prevent any health issues from arising and guide you toward help if further action is warranted.
 Read on for more…

-1. Coughing or Difficulty Breathing
+Coughing or Difficulty Breathing

-Coughing or difficulty breathing are some of the most prevalent indications of poor air quality.
+Coughing or difficulty breathing are some of the most prevalent indications of poor indoor air quality.
 A lack of ventilation could be causing a higher concentration of particles in the air, leading to these respiratory issues.
 Without proper air circulation, fresh oxygen in the room naturally dwindles.
-Breathing in poor quality air over an extended period could lead to complications and other respiratory problems and affect overall health – especially for the vulnerable, such as children or the elderly.
+Breathing in poor indoor quality air over an extended period could lead to complications and other respiratory problems and affect overall health – especially for the vulnerable, such as children or the elderly.

-1. Sneezing or Allergic Reactions
+Sneezing or Allergic Reactions

-Along with coughing and breathing difficulties, sneezing is another common signal of poor quality, which often arrives in conjunction with watery eyes and irritation in the nose and throat.
+Along with coughing and breathing difficulties, sneezing is another common signal of poor indoor air quality, which often arrives in conjunction with watery eyes and irritation in the nose and throat.
 These symptoms are also possible signs of an allergic reaction.
-If allergy season has ended and you still experience allergy-like symptoms, they may not be caused by the weather, but rather contaminants present in the air, causing your body to react.
+If allergy season has ended and you still experience allergy-like symptoms, they may not be caused by the weather, but rather by contaminants present in the air, causing your body to react.

-1. Skin Dryness or Irritation
+Skin Dryness or Irritation

 Wondering why you have rashes, redness, or dry skin?
-If you are unable to pinpoint other possible causes, it may be due to poor quality of the air indoors.
+If you are unable to pinpoint other possible causes, it may be due to the poor quality of the air indoors.
 This is due to the concentration of pollutants present in the air.
 When bacteria and other air pollutants interact with your skin, they can cause dryness and general imbalance.

-1. Headaches or Nausea
+Headaches or Nausea

 Recurrent, unexplained headaches can be caused by air pollution or poor indoor air quality.
 Contaminants, such as chemicals like pesticides and cleaning products, are known to cause headaches, as is poor air quality caused by environmental factors such as smoke from wildfires.